 The College’s values of inclusion and accessibility are indicative of our commitment to ensuring all learners know they are welcomed and

 valued members of the Kish community.
-We believe everyone deserves a quality, affordable
+We believe everyone deserves an affordable,

 When we joined the PCC, we began breaking down the data and realized we had some work

-Our current State of Illinois data reflects that of African-American students, only
+Current State of Illinois data shows only 13.4% of African-American students completed

-receiving Pell grants completed, but only 24.8% of Pell grant recipients completed.
+of students not receiving Pell grants completed, but only 24.8% of Pell grant recipients

 Additional data told us more.
 Even though the overall graduation rate increased from